syncfusion-content/wpf-docs/wpf/TimePicker/SfTimeSelector.md

 ## Change the MeridiemCell Template

-We can change the meridiem selector template by using the [MeridiemCellTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTimeSelector~MeridiemCellTemplate.html) property.
-In that, we can add any image, icon or text with the meridiem values.
+We can change the meridiem selector template by using the [MeridiemCellTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTimeSelector~MeridiemCellTemplate.html) property.In that, we can add like image, icon or text with the meridiem values.

 {% highlight xaml %}